nair0lf32/ctf-scripts/README.md

 # CTF Sripts

-just a bunch of automation scripts or exploits I wrote while playing CTFs (or some [coding challenges](https://github.com/nair0lf32/challenger))
+Just a bunch of automation scripts or exploits I wrote while playing CTFs (or some [coding challenges](https://github.com/nair0lf32/challenger)) Here mostly for re-usability (Yeah I am just that lazy). you guessed those will be mostly in python buuut...

-(here mostly for re-usability...Yeah I am just that lazy)
+Some of those might be linked later to writeups (If I am not too lazy)

-you guessed those will be mostly in python buuut...
+I write them on [zerOne](https://dev.nairolf32.com/zerOne) my cybersecurity blog.

 ## Usage